scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    r_4(t) = \epsilon_2 r_3(t) * \delta(t, 3, \tau_3),

-where :math:`\epsilon_2 = 1000` was a scaling factor used to fit the output to subjective brightness values in a range of [0, 100].
+where :math:`\epsilon_2 = 1000` was a scaling factor used to scale the output to subjective brightness values in a range of [0, 100].

 The output of the model was thus a movie of brightness values that corresponded to the predicted perceptual experience of the patient.
 An example percept generated is shown on the right-hand side of :ref:`figmodel` ('predicted percept', brightest frame in the movie).
-Parameters of the model could thus be fit to psychophysical data by comparing the predicted percepts to behavioral data from Argus I and II patients (e.g., 'patient drawing', averaged over five trials).
+Parameters of the model were fit to psychophysical data by comparing predicted percepts to behavioral data from Argus I and II patients.

 ..
 As can be seen in the figure above,
 .. any given electrode generally only stimulates a small subregion of the retina.